 HOW TO APPLY

 Applicants should submit a proposal articulating the following: 1) the purpose of the project and your understanding of its anthropological significance (What makes this project so compelling?); 2) the particular skills, experience, and studies the applicant brings to the project (How have you prepared for this project and what literature do you draw on?); and 3) a detailed description of exactly how the project will be carried out (What sorts of questions will be asked?
 What is the project's specific focus?
 Where is the project sited and what is its timing?).
 The proposal should include a project title as well as a brief budget.
 The complete proposal should be no longer than five double-spaced pages.
-Five copies of the proposal should be submitted to the designated box in the Department of Anthropology office (452 Schermerhorn Extension) no later than 2:00pm Friday, March 29, 2013.
+Five copies of the proposal should be submitted to the designated box in the Department of Anthropology office (452 Schermerhorn Extension) Application deadline Extended to: Friday, April 4, 2014.